-From 6 April 2006 the Earnings Cap was removed, however both the Annual Allowance and the Lifetime Allowance were introduced, which continue to limit the tax advantaged savings and benefits that members can obtain from a registered pension scheme.
-As a consequence there is still a role for former unapproved arrangements - which are now unregistered arrangements and referred to as Employer Financed Retirement Benefits Schemes (EFRBS).
+From 6 April 2006 the Earnings Cap was removed, however both the Annual Allowance, and the Lifetime Allowance (now removed - 6/4/2024 onwards) were introduced.
+The Annual Allowance continues to limit the tax advantaged savings and benefits that members can obtain from a registered pension scheme.
+As a consequence, there is still a role for former unapproved arrangements - which are now unregistered arrangements and referred to as Employer Financed Retirement Benefits Schemes (EFRBS).